Company Statement | General Data Protection Regulation

 We have processing agreements in place with our processors.
 A processor is a party who carries out processing activities on our behalf, such as the providers of the systems that we use.
 The mutual agreements that we have in place with such parties are laid down in the processing agreement.
 This method allows us to ensure that the privacy of your personal data is guaranteed.

-In principle, we do not conclude processing agreements with our clients.
+We do not conclude processing agreements with our clients.
 There is no need for that – after all, in the vast majority of cases, we do not act as a processor.
-Please read this article for more information on the subject.

 We also do not conclude processing agreements with insurance companies.
 This because insurance companies, like ourselves, qualify as controllers under the GDPR.
 Two controllers are not required to conclude processing agreements with one another.

-Should you still have any questions for us after reading this statement, please contact our Compliance Officer, Marieke Bleijenberg.
+Do you have any questions for us after reading this statement, please contact our Compliance Officer, Marieke Bleijenberg.
 She will be happy to answer any questions that you may have.

 +31 (0)88 - 273 32 41